CS467-S24-TravelPlanner/TripXP/backend/README.md

 #### Read all Experiences in Existing Trip

 - To read all Experiences included in a Trip, send a GET request using the path '/trip/:tripId/experience'.
+- The request must include the JWT of the user associated with the trip in the authorization header.
 - The returned data includes a list of the Experience objects.
 - If a Trip has no Experiences, data will be empty.
+- A 200 status code, status bool, and the retrieved data will be returned upon success.
+- A 403 status code, status bool, and error message, "This trip doesn't belong to you," if the trip is not associated with the JWT in the header.
+- A 500 status code, status bool, and error message is returned upon error.

 ##### EXAMPLE #1 - Response to GET Request Sent to '/trip/1/experience'